 While in the park, spend some time looking for passing orcas, as this is one of the best places in the world to see them from shore.

 Orcas, also known as killer whales, are often seen in the surrounding waters from May to October.
-The park offers a rare chance to see these gorgeous species in their natural environment without needing to hop on a boat tour.
+The park offers a rare chance to see these gorgeous species in their natural environment without hopping on a boat tour.

-During summer, the lighthouse shares the latest sightings and is also a great vantage point.
+The lighthouse shares the latest sightings during summer and is also a great vantage point.
 But you can watch them from any of the park’s scenic overlooks.

-Of course, if you want to get out on the water for a closer look, you certainly can as there are boat excursions to do so.
+Of course, if you want to get out on the water for a closer look, you certainly can, as there are boat excursions.

 Where to Stay Near Lime Kiln Point State Park